WellthCare

 Plan Document Exceptions

-Your specific plan document (Summary Plan Description or SPD) may have different timelines, but they cannot be shorter than federal minimums.
+Your specific plan document (Summary Plan Description or SPD) may have different timelines, but they can't be shorter than federal minimums.
 For example, some self-funded employer plans may allow only 60 days for the initial appeal instead of 180.
 Always check your SPD first.
 If your plan is non-ERISA (e.g., church plans, some government plans), state insurance laws govern timelines, which can vary from 30 to 90 days per appeal level.

 What Happens If You Miss a Deadline?